chenjianqu/Solov2-TensorRT-CPP/README.md

 **4. run the demo**
-if you have download the KITTI dataset, run:
+if you have the KITTI dataset,  set `config.yaml` with right  path `DATASET_DIR` ,run:
 ```
 ./build/InstanceSegment ./config/config.yaml
 ```